Skip to main content

 • PSK Overview:

-• Chat Channels continue to utilize a Pre-Shared Key (PSK) for encrypting communications.
+• Chat Channels continue to utilize a PSK for encrypting communications.

 • All participants share the same PSK for their Channels, which is used for both encryption and decryption within the channel.